flatironinstitute/neuroRSE/README.md

 - From the root directory, run `gem install jekyll bundler`, which will install jekyll and the other required packages.
-- From the root directory, run `bundle exec jekyll serve -s ./site -d ./_site --livereload`, then open `localhost:4000` in your browser (the trailing slash is required!)
+- From the root directory, run `bundle exec jekyll serve -s ./site -d ./_site --livereload`, then open `localhost:4000` in your browser